 “I wonder if we were not, as a fully functioning nation, lucky not to know all of this at the time,” she said.
 “You wonder how destabilizing it would have been to have known of the grave doubts and the mischief and, in some cases, the dishonesty of people who were running the United States and who were running the great report of the tragically killed president.”

 Many talking heads on TV act like they believe ignorance is bliss.
-But Noon has the courage to come right out and say it.
+But Noonan has the rare audacit to come right out and say it.

 Woodward, chronicler of the Washington elite, was not so apologetic.
 He called the national security agencies “a rat’s nest.”